 [Ed.
 Note: The following story comes from Dwight Haskins.
-The entire story appears on his blog.
+The entire story appears on his blog [no longer available].
 Dwight is one of the most passionate whistleblower advocates we know.
 He is a former senior financial analyst and government bank regulator.
 We have previously carried some of his stories on our blog, Due Diligence. ]

 by Dwight Haskins